-- Increase housing building on existing and new sites; - Improve the quality and sustainability of the City's housing; - Increase opportunities for home ownership; - Expand the City's family housing offer; - Professionalise the private rented sector across the City; and - Provide appropriate housing options for retirement living.
+- Increase housing building on existing and new sites - Improve the quality and sustainability of the city's housing - Increase opportunities for home ownership - Expand the city's family housing offer - Professionalise the private rented sector across the city - Provide appropriate housing options for retirement living

-A key aspect of this strategy is to reflect the City's broadening economic base and the need for the city's housing market to answer to both the nature and scale of demand.
-The idea of this aspirational strategy is to provide opportunities to support high quality residential growth at sustainable locations.
-The Strategy states that specifically high-density apartments will be prioritised at the conurbation core of Manchester City Centre, such as Portland Street.
+A key aspect of this strategy is to reflect the city's broadening economic base and the need for the its housing market to answer to both the nature and scale of demand.
+The idea of this aspirational strategy is to provide opportunities to support high-quality residential growth at sustainable locations.
+The Strategy states that specifically high-density apartments will be prioritised at the conurbation core of Manchester city centre, such as Portland Street.